Investin-pro/Investin_docs/docs/investor.md

 ### Performance

-The performance on invested amount can be queried on-chain and the smart contracts use on-chain amm pool reserves to calculate asset price hence the performance will be subject to an error +/-2% but upon ending investment the asset evaluation done by contracts will be final and true to the exact decimal at all times.
+The performance on invested amount is queried on-chain and the smart contracts use on-chain amm pool reserves to calculate asset price.
+Hence, the performance will be subject to an error +/-2% but upon ending investment the asset evaluation done by contracts will be final and the true value of the asset.
 Blockchain is open by design and any investor can query the fund address to keep tabs on performance.